sepiatone/nlp-models/README.md

 #### Overview
-A testbed to explore various models / algorithms used to solve Natural Language Processing problems.
+A testbed to explore various models / algorithms used to solve Natural Language Processing tasks.

 * RNNs
 * LSTMs